 We were in Victoria Falls, Zimbabwe, when Cecil the Lion was murdered outside his protected home of Hwange National Park.

 Our visit was part of a 16-day tour, “Splendors of South Africa and Victoria Falls with Botswana,” by Globus Journeys.
-From Tuesday, June 30, until Thursday, July 2, we stayed at the charming Ilala Lodge near the town centre of Victoria Falls.
+From Tuesday, June 30, until Thursday, July 2, we stayed at the charming family-run Ilala Lodge near the town center of Victoria Falls.

 During that time, our activities included cruising the Zambezi River at sunset, hiking the 2-mile pathway along Victoria Falls, and engaging with young lions at the African Encounter Lion Rehabilitation outpost.
 One of us (me) took a helicopter ride above the waterfalls.
 Hwange National Park is about a two-hour from where we were.